Virtual Queuing in Banks: Deliver More Without the Line

 2. Create a more relaxed environment for customers.

-Rather than waiting in a line, a customer can either be seen directly by a representative if they’ve pre-scheduled an appointment, wait from the comfort of a lounge area, or run nearby errands while they wait for an SMS message to alert them to service.
+Rather than waiting in a physical line, a customer can either be seen directly by a representative if they’ve pre-scheduled an appointment, wait from the comfort of a lounge area, or run nearby errands while they wait for an SMS message to alert them to service.
 Consider offering water, coffee, or tea to customers as they wait in order to provide a relaxed, inviting visit.

 3. Give bank tellers and other representatives more service control.